pszals/history_inspector/README.md

 Clone the repo, cd into it, and run the Ruby program, passing the path to your histfile like so:

-  `git clone git@github.com:pszals/history_inspector.git && cd history_inspector && ruby runner.rb $HISTFILE`
+  `git clone git@github.com:pszals/history_inspector.git && cd history_inspector && bundle && ruby runner.rb $HISTFILE`

+Prerequisites: Ruby 2.0+, Bundler

 TODO: